 The ESRF is different from other reserve funds because it eliminates design barriers and restrictions that commonly exist with other reserve funds.
 The fund supports a variety of distributed energy technologies, serves multiple sectors and is available to utilities across the nation.
 The ESRF will have a large impact on rural energy burden by helping utilities identify inefficient homes and supporting energy services for thousands of residents who need them the most.

-NCSEA signed up Arkansas’ Ouachita Electric Cooperative in March 2018 as the first ESRF subscriber and is currently adding additional utility subscribers.
+In March of 2018, NCSEA signed up the first ESRF subscriber, Arkansas’ Ouachita Electric Cooperative.
+NCSEA also signed Roanoke Electric Cooperative in September 2018 and is currently adding additional utility subscribers.
 Through this fund, NCSEA is committed to supporting more than $20 million in utility energy projects.

 NCSEA created the ESRF with a goal of accelerating